jscottcarson/usefulshellscripts/README.md

 ### Delete Available Volumes
-This script deletes all available (unnattached) volumes in an AWS account.
+This script deletes all available (unattached) volumes in an AWS account.

 ### Encrypt Snapshots